Dvats02/Dumy-GFG-WEbsite/README.md

 # Dumy-GFG-WEbsite
-Simple Website outline of GFG using basics of HTML and CSS
+Simple Website outline of GFG using basics of HTML and CSS with front page and some of the linked pages